Pulse (GameMaker Signals)

 Part of the RefresherTowel Games Toolkits

-Part of a growing suite of GameMaker tools that are designed to play nicely together.
+Part of a growing suite of GameMaker tools designed to play nicely together.
 If you like this style of tooling, you might also want:

 Get Pulse, Catalyst, Statement and Echo in the Ignition Kit bundle for a discount!
 Or buy the Full Suite Pass bundle (get access to all past and future tools) in one go!